blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 	- [ ] Bedroom [urgent:: true]

-!!! info "Childs of a bullet point item"
+!!! info "Children of a bullet point item"
     While indented tasks under a bulleted list item are, strictly speaking, also child tasks, Dataview will handle them like normal tasks in most cases.

 Child Tasks **belong to their parent**.
 This means if you're querying for tasks, you'll get child tasks as part of their parent back.